-Coif was a specific type of the chainmail armour that was used in medieval warfare.
+The coif was a specific type of chainmail armor that was used in medieval warfare.
 It referred to the piece of chainmail that was worn by a knight on his head.
-Like other uses of chainmail, the coif was meant to guard the head, neck and the shoulders from any direct wounds or piercings.
+Like other uses of chainmail, the coif was meant to guard the head, neck, and shoulders against any direct wounds or piercings.

 When used in conjunction with a helmet, it became effective not just against piercings but also against any blunt blows.
 Due to the flexible nature of the chainmail, the coif easily fell down across the neck and shoulders of the wearer and shielded them effectively against any wounds.

 Chainmail was typically worn because the medieval knights believed they could take the blunt wound but needed to guard against piercings.
 The problem with coif was that since it was worn on the head, a blunt blow to the head could cause a lot of damage.

 Unlike a blunt blow on the arm or the chest which could leave a repairable fracture, a similar blow to the head could prove fatal to the knight.

 So a coif alone provided little in the way of protection against blunt blows.
 This is why it often had to be used together with a helmet such as a bascinet.

 It was, however, a more effective piece of armor in guarding the shoulders which is also covered.
 Later when it became a regular part of the helmet, it could often weigh down the heavy helmet and make mobility a problem for the wearer.